nickmwangemi/llm-app/README.md

 ### Backend
 - Python with FastAPI
-- LLM Integration Choose one from (ChatGPT, DeepSeek, Gemini, or Claude) - Free tier only (I've made of Gemini in this project.)
+- LLM Integration Choose one from (ChatGPT, DeepSeek, Gemini, or Claude) - Free tier only.
+This application uses Gemini for generating responses.

 ### Frontend